joydeep-bhowmik/react-datatable/README.md

 ## Examples

-You can find example usage of the Datatable component in the provided code examples.
-These examples demonstrate how to integrate the component into your React application for displaying and manipulating data.
+You can find example usage of the Datatable component in this  [demo](https://github.com/joydeep-bhowmik/react-datatable/blob/main/tests/Demo.jsx).
+The example demonstrate how to integrate the component into your React application for displaying and manipulating data.

 ## Contributing